RegJen/Website/README.md

 This is the readme file for this project.

-# More updates from Tortoise Git
+# Some Change on Master

-Updates on the feature branch
+There is some changes on the Master branch using the Window file explorer to manage Git repositories.